yunks128/unity-ads-deployment/application_package/README.md

 `docker logs --tail 100 compose_setup_migration_1`

+**Notes**
-Note: The initial standup of the web app, etc. takes 5-10 minutes after CloudFormation reports success, so if the URL isn't immediately working, that is OK.
+1. The initial standup of the web app, etc. takes 5-10 minutes after CloudFormation reports success, so if the URL isn't immediately working, that is OK.
+2. There will be WARNING messages in the `compose_setup_webservice_1` log, but as long as `org.eclipse.jetty.server.Server: Started` message is displayed after these warnings, the Dockstore instance is fully up and ready to accept requests.

 ## Shutdown Deployment